-- Besenjis are very high energy dogs.
-Don’t expect this breed to be happy to lounge on the front porch, patiently awaiting your return; they want to be active and without a lot of exercise may develop behavior problems.
+Don’t expect this breed to be happy to lounge on the front porch, patiently awaiting your return; they want to be active and without a lot of exercises may develop behavior problems.

 If you think that the alert and affectionate Basenji temperament makes this a good dog for you, here are a few tips to help you be successful with your new dog.